This tutorial shows you how to deploy a simple example gRPC

-- Deploy the proto descriptor file and the configuration file using the gcloud endpoints services deploy api_descriptor.pb api_config.yaml
+proto descriptorfile and the configuration file by using the gcloud endpoints services deploy api_descriptor.pb api_config.yaml

-As it is creating and configuring the service, Service Management outputs a great deal of information to the terminal.
-On successful completion, you will see a line like the following that displays the service configuration ID and the service name:
+As it is creating and configuring the service, Service Management outputs information to the terminal.
+When it finishes configuring the service, Service Management outputs the service configuration ID and the service name, similar to the following:

 Service Configuration [2017-02-13r0] uploaded for service [bookstore.endpoints.example-project.cloud.goog]